Pablo Carreño Busta: 2020: Inaugural ATP Cup finalist, second US Open semis, French Open quarters

 Carreño Busta's first major of the year was the Australian Open, where he lost his third round match to top-seeded Rafael Nadal.
 Then much of the 2020 season was interrupted by the COVID-19 pandemic.

-Carreño Busta's season resumed at the 2020 US Open, where he defeated Yasutaka Uchiyama in five sets in the first round, then Mitchell Krueger and Ricardas Berankis in straight sets.
+Carreño Busta's season resumed at the 2020 US Open, where he defeated Yasutaka Uchiyama in five sets in the first round, then Mitchell Krueger and Ričardas Berankis in straight sets.
 In the fourth round, he faced world No. 1 Novak Djokovic, who was unbeaten in 2020 before then.
 Carreño Busta was up a break, 6–5 in the first set, when Djokovic unintentionally hit a lineswoman in the throat with a ball.
 This defaulted Djokovic from the tournament, advancing Carreño Busta to the quarterfinals, where he defeated 12th seed Denis Shapovalov in five sets.
 He then lost to fifth seed Alexander Zverev in five sets in the semifinals despite being two sets up.

 At the French Open, Carreño Busta was seeded 17th and reached the quarterfinals after victories against 10th seed Roberto Bautista Agut and Daniel Altmaier.
 In a rematch of the US Open, he faced Djokovic, to whom he lost in four sets.

-2021: 200th career win, two ATP titles, Olympic bronze medalist
+2021: 200th win, two ATP titles, Olympic bronze medalist

 Carreño Busta won the first edition of the Andalucía Open in Marbella, Spain as the top seed by defeating Jaume Munar 6–1, 2–6, 6–4 in an all Spanish final.
-The victory was also his 200th match win on the ATP Tour.
+The win was also his 200th career win on the ATP Tour.

 Carreño Busta won the biggest title of his career, and sixth title overall at Hamburg, when he defeated Filip Krajinović in straight sets in the final to win the title.

 At the Olympics, Carreño Busta beat Tennys Sandgren, Marin Čilić, Dominik Koepfer and world No. 2 Daniil Medvedev to reach the semifinals.
 There, he lost to 12th seed Karen Khachanov in straight sets, but bounced back to defeat world No. 1 Novak Djokovic in three sets to claim the bronze medal.

 At the US Open, Carreño Busta was upset in the first round by American qualifier Maxime Cressy, losing a two sets to love lead for the second consecutive year at the US Open and failing to convert four match points in the fifth set tiebreak.